Back

 The Equity and Excellence Commission, an advisory committee chartered by Congress, concluded in its report to the U.S. Secretary of Education that “inequities are perpetuated [through] coursework that is low in academic rigor” and the lack of AP courses for underserved rural, low-income, and minority students “aggravate the achievement gaps” and “impair our ability as a nation to raise student achievement.”

-There is no charge to school districts, schools, students, or students’ families to
+There is no charge to school districts, schools, students, or students’ families to participate in the Advanced STEM Access Program, which is funded by private sources.

 • A Mississippi-based, AP-certified supervisory teacher creates the curriculum, maintains an online course platform, provides certain direct instruction, and supports in-class instructors with detailed lesson plans and pedagogical guidance.